turingschool/career-development-curriculum/module_three/2001_career_journal.md

 ### Mod 3 Week 2 <a name="week-2"></a>
 1. Reflections:
-* How did you spend your time this past week?
-How did you utilize the schedule you made for yourself?
+* How effective were you in sticking to your schedule last week?
 What were your results?
-How can you adjust your schedule to make it more effective this week?
+* How can you adjust your schedule this week to make it more effective?
-* Build new calendar...
+* Block out your job search time on your calendar this week.
+Make note of the set aside PD work time.
+You specifically need time for:
+   * Building your resume
+   * Research into companies/job postings
+   * Writing a cover letter for a job posting

 2. Build your resume
 * What will you emphasize in your resume that directly relates to your targeted industries?